 I work with several companies and links to any products within posts are affiliate.

 Gassiness is also something easily overlooked as a new parent who is exhausted beyond belief and simply running on fumes.

 You can tell it’s gas if they hold up their legs while crying.
 If they are arching their back when crying then it’s more of a sign that reflux may be the issue.

 Ready to help your little one get that gas out so they can feel better, sleep better, eat better and just BE better?
 Here are my favorite tips from both Babywise as well as personal experience:

-Prevention is always key!
-If bottle feeding they make many types of bottles to help minimize gas and you can also position your baby into a more upright feeding position.
+If bottle-feeding they make many types of bottles to help minimize gas and you can also position your baby into a more upright feeding position.

 Not only will this help keep a sleepy baby awake, but it will also prevent gas from getting trapped.

 There are four main positions for burping (Page 81 from Babywise):

-1. Sitting Lap: Sit the baby in your lap facing the side.
+- Sitting Lap: Sit the baby in your lap facing the side.
 One hand supporting the baby on the chest while the other one does the burping on the back.

-3. Shoulder: Place baby over your shoulder and pat back (this is what I consider the most common form of burping)
+- Shoulder: Place baby over your shoulder and pat back (this is what I consider the most common form of burping)

-4. Cradle: Cradle the baby in your arms and wrap the baby around one arm.
+- Cradle: Cradle the baby in your arms and wrap the baby around one arm.
 Legs and feet dangle while

 The #1 key thing about burping is to use pressure and

 Hold Upright After Feeding

 I use this as a cuddle time in my lap and just hold them up and kiss on them, tickle, coo at them, etc.

 Another way to keep the baby upright is to use a bouncer or swing that has an incline.

 Pump Those Legs